Two more months required to kill damaged Baghjan gas well in Assam: Oil India chief | Headlines

 The company has spent around Rs 70 crore so far towards foreign experts in their efforts to douse the flame and control the well, the top OIL official said.
 On August 17, OIL had achieved the first successful step towards dousing the blaze when it could place the Blow Out Preventer, a very heavy metal cover weighing several tonnes, in its third attempt at the mouth of the damaged gas well.

-Assam Commerce and Industry Minister Chandra Mohan Patowary had said in the assembly on September 2 that a team of experts from Canada were on their way to Baghjan and it will take them two more months to douse the flame..
+Assam Commerce and Industry Minister Chandra Mohan Patowary had said in the assembly on September 2 that a team of experts from Canada were on their way to Baghjan and it will take them two more months to douse the flame.
+Asked about the findings of the internal probe on the worst industrial disaster of Assam, the CMD said a preliminary report has been submitted and the company has initiated action against "some people".

+He, however, declined to share details and appealed to everyone to wait for another four-five weeks for the investigations by a number of statutory bodies of the state and central governments.
+The company is at present reviewing and modifying its entire list of Standard Operating Procedures (SOPs) on account of modernisation, and changing conditions to boost the safety measures, he said.

+Talking about the loss incurred due to the Baghjan tragedy, Mishra said, "The total gas loss has been 80,000 standard cubic meters.
+The loss due to the specific well is Rs 6 crore, while forced closures and blockades by locals have cost us Rs 179 crore."
+OIL also lost production of 84,000 metric tonnes of crude oil due to protests after the blowout took place on May 27.
+He said 22 wells were shut down by agitators in the Baghjan area at one point of time, but all are operational now except the damaged one.

 ALSO READ